MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/LAB[MB-220]_Lab08_Events.md

 Contoso is hosting an annual conference at the Minneapolis Convention Center.
 Below is the event invitation.

-You need to create an event record in Dynamics 365 for Marketing and start filling out all the planning information regarding the event.
+You need to create an event record in Dynamics 365 Marketing and start filling out all the planning information regarding the event.
 The event is happening on site only and has 150 seats available.
 The waitlist is allowed and for each available spot, 10 invitations will be sent out.
 When additional seats are available, you want waitlisted contacts to be registered automatically.

-There are two guest speakers as described in the invitation.
+There are two guest speakersn.
 This is a free event and guests will need to accommodate their own stays.

 The event registration will be done via the event portal.
 You want to add